BMW 700: Development

 The final development of the 700 was the 700 LS Coupé of 1964.
 This was a long-wheelbase coupé with the Sport engine.
 1,730 LS Coupés were built.

 Production of the BMW 700 ended in November 1965.
 By that time, the successful New Class cars had established themselves in the marketplace.
 High demand for these larger cars with larger profit margins led BMW to stop making economy cars.
 BMW eventually returned to the economy car market in 2002 with the Mini.

 An attempt to transfer the rights to body production and export markets of the 700 to Autocars Co. in Israel in 1965 fell through.
 E. Illin Industries had earlier tried to start an enterprise in assembling 700s in Israel, which resulted in four 700s being assembled there in April 1963.
-The 700 was assembled in Argentina by Metalmecánica SAIC and sold as a De Carlo 700 Glamour until 1964 when the same running gear was clothed with a Simca 1000 look-alike body as the De Carlo SL.
+The 700 was assembled in Argentina by Metalmecánica SAIC and sold as a De Carlo 700 Glamour until 1964; in 1964 and 1965 the same running gear was clothed with a Simca 1000 look-alike body (still with two doors) as the De Carlo SL.
+9,060 examples of the Glamour and SL were assembled in Argentina.
 A small number of coupés were assembled there in 1961.